alex3305/home-assistant-addons/traefik/DOCS.md

 ### Option `letsencrypt.provider`

 When using the `dnsChallange` you will also need to set a provider to use.
 The list of providers can be found in the [Let's Encrypt provider section](https://docs.traefik.io/https/acme/#providers) of the Traefik documentation.

+### Option `letsencrypt.delayBeforeCheck`

+By default, the provider will verify the TXT DNS challenge record before letting ACME verify.
+If `delayBeforeCheck` is set and greater than zero, this check is delayed for the configured duration in seconds.

+This setting can be useful if internal networks block external DNS queries.
+For more information, check the [Traefik documentation](https://docs.traefik.io/https/acme/#dnschallenge) regarding this subject.

+### Option `letsencrypt.resolvers`

+Manually set the DNS servers to use when performing the verification step.
+Useful for situations where internal DNS does not resolve to the same addresses as the public internet (e.g. on a LAN using a FQDN as part of hostnames).

+For more information, see the [Traefik documentation](https://docs.traefik.io/https/acme/#resolvers) regarding this subject.

 ### Option `env_vars`